How to build a home studio and not spend a fortune? We can show you how to shoot beautiful studio photos wit equipment up to 5 000 CZK.

 just by flash - all that just thanks to the aforementioned capabilities.

-When using a STUDIO MINI we are going to need a TR1-IR
+When using a STUDIO MINI we are going to need a flash that catches the light-sensitive sensor on

 It is important to mention that changing the quality of monolight bulbs is possible only by changing its distance